Mega Drive / Genesis Architecture

 Allocated Sprite layer with selected area marked.

-There can only be a maximum of 20 sprites per scan-line and 80 per screen (overflowing this will corrupt the whole layer).
+There can only be a maximum of 20 sprites per scan-line and 80 per screen.
+Overflowing these limits will corrupt the entire layer.

 Result